-The City periodically holds public auctions, at which members of the public may bid to purchase City-owned properties.
+The City periodically holds public auctions, in which members of the public may bid to purchase City-owned properties.
 The purpose of the auctions is to make certain City-owned properties available for purchase by qualified parties interested in rehabilitating them and returning them to the City’s tax rolls.
 Auctions typically include both residential and commercial properties, as well as vacant lots.
 City real estate auctions are advertised on the City's website, and provide a link for required pre-registration.

-You may contact the Department of Housing and Economic Development to obtain information about the next scheduled auction and to be added to the mailing list to receive auction information in the future.
+You may contact the Department of Housing and Economic Development to obtain information about the next scheduled auction.
 If the City-owned property you are interested in purchasing is not included in an upcoming auction, you may make a written request to to include the property in the next auction.

 Property Sold Without the Need for Public Bidding

 In addition to public sales at auction, the City may sell property by private sale without the need for public bidding.
 This is most commonly done when a property is located within one of the City's many Redevelopment Areas, is an undersized vacant lot, or is being sold to a non-profit organization.
 Each of these situations is addressed below.

 Property within a Redevelopment Area:

 Redevelopment Areas are geographic areas of the City that have been specifically designated as being in need of redevelopment or rehabilitation pursuant to State law.
-Once an area of the City is designated as a Redevelopment Area, a Redevelopment plan is adopted which sets forth the redevelopment objectives, building specifications and other requirements specific to the area.
+Once an area of the City is designated as a Redevelopment Area, a Redevelopment area plan is adopted which sets forth the redevelopment area objectives, building specifications and other requirements specific to the area.
 All the redevelopment area plans are on the City’s website.
-Go to www.trentonnj.org and type the word “redevelopment” in the search box to find the redevelopment plans.
+Click here to review existing redevelopment area plans.